natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-9%20(l)%20(China).md

 * All armour is in the front of the aircraft to protect against defensive weapons
 * Engines do not overheat at 100% throttle
 * Is able to land quite well on engines like the Me 262
-* Has two engines, can still return to base if one is critically damaged
 * High rip speed for an early Soviet jet (a little over 1,000 km/h)
 * Can outrun almost anything it fights